 This post may contain affiliate links.
 See full disclosure here.

-Christmas is officially five days away, but heck if I’m not going to share my newest favorite decor thing!
+Christmas is nearing and I’m so excited to share my newest favorite decor trick!
 Also, it seems all of the digital world is also sharing about this new trend – but I figured what’s a little more citrus fruit love out there!

 Supplies needed to make Holiday Orange Slices:

 - Slice two oranges into roughly 1 cm slices.
-You can use a mandoline to create the perfect slices.
+You can use a mandoline to help create the perfect slices.
+A knife works fine, also.

 - Place orange slices on a piece of parchment paper in the oven.